-The Trouble With Bleecker Street
+The Changing Face of Bleecker Street

 The problem on Bleecker Street east of Seventh is a little different.
 It's not that storefronts are filling up with dress shops and men's boutiques and stores selling expensive shoes.
 It's that they're not filling up at all.
 Landlords apparently are choosing to keep them vacant.
 The Zito's space is a prime example.